darcy-vitacca/TwitviewFinal/README.md

 Twitview is a Chrome Extension that makes calls on behalf of the user to the Twitter API and sorts through relevant data related to a twitter thread.
 It compiles long twitter threads in a clear and concise manner and displays the authors tweet thread in a popup modal instantly.The call is made to the server for access tokens for the API and then it displays the information the user is after in a modal once received from twitter.
-It has 120 users at the time of writing this
+It has 120 users at the time of writing this.

+It made with Vanilla Javascript, HTML, CSS, Node.js Chrome Extension that makes calls on behalf of the user to the Twitter API and sorts through relevant data related to a twitter thread.

  ###### Download Link
  https://chrome.google.com/webstore/detail/twitview-thread-unrollrea/ljdegdmkjoondijjmadjgammcbphodjl?hl=en